-- Students in grades 1-5 must receive a grade of "D" or above on the report card in language arts. - Students in grades 1-5 must receive a grade of "D" or above on the report card in mathematics. - Students in grades 4-5 must receive a grade "D" or above on the report card in science. - Students retained in grade 3 may be promoted mid-year if requirements of the Student Progression Plan have been met.
+- Students in grades 1-2 must receive a grade of "C" or above on the report card in language arts. - Students in grades 3-5 must receive a grade of "D" or above on the report card in language arts. - Students in grades 1-5 must receive a grade of "D" or above on the report card in mathematics. - Students in grades 4-5 must receive a grade "D" or above on the report card in science. - Students retained in grade 3 may be promoted mid-year if requirements of the Student Progression Plan have been met.